-Let’s get it over with: our addiction to cheap clothing is destroying the environment.
-What’s a logical counter-move to all this seemingly unending waste?
+Let’s accept it: our addiction to cheap clothing is destroying the environment.
+What’s a logical counter-move to all this seemingly unending fashion waste?
 Switching to a sustainable capsule wardrobe.
-I mean, come on.
 As a species, we consume 80 billion new pieces of clothing every year.
-Fast fashion, that villain of the clothing industry, is responsible for 20 per cent of the world’s wastewater and 10 per cent of carbon emissions.
+The fast fashion industry, that villain of the clothing industry, is responsible for 20 per cent of the world’s wastewater and 10 per cent of carbon emissions.
 And this is before we begin to look into the human rights abuses, ecosystem destruction, and what have you.

 Of course there are sustainable and ethical fashion brands in every category – which you will also find on this site.
-But is it enough to continue buying, but just from less destructive companies?
+But is it enough to continue buying new clothes, but just from less destructive companies?
 Continue to indulge in shopping sprees, except at sustainable brands?

 With every season, we tend to overhaul our wardrobes.
 What’s ‘in’ this year will not be tolerated next year.
 Trends are changed to lure us to buy, buy, buy.
 More and more.